HypothesisWorks/hypothesis/docs/stateful.rst

 between slightly different executions will tend to produce worse quality examples because they're hard to simplify.

-a method you can implement if you need to clean something up at the end.

 The steps method *may* depend on external state, but it's not advisable and may produce flaky tests.